Adder: Reproduction

-Males find females by following their scent trails, which can extend over hundreds of metres a day.
-If a female is found and then flees, the male will pursue her.
-Courtship involves a synchronised display of a side-by-side 'flowing' movement, tongue flicking along the back and excited tail whipping.
-Pairs remain together for a day or two following mating.
+Males find females by following their scent trails, which can extend for hundreds of metres a day.
+If a female flees after being found, the male will pursue her.
+Courtship involves a synchronised display of a side-by-side 'flowing' movement, with the tongue flicking along the back and the tail being whipped excitedly.
+Pairs remain together for a day or two after mating.
 Males expel their rivals and engage in combat.
 This often begins with the aforementioned flowing behaviour before culminating in the dramatic 'adder dance'.
-In this act, the males face each other, raise the front of their bodies vertically, make swaying movements and attempt to push each other to the ground.
+In this act, males face each other, raising the front of their bodies vertically and making swaying movements and attempt to push each other to the ground.
 This sequence of actions is repeated until one of the two males becomes exhausted and withdraws to find another mate.
-Appleby (1971) notes that he has never seen an intruder win one of these contests, suggesting that the defender's frustration is so intense as a result of the courtship that he refuses to accept a loss in pursuit of mating opportunities.
+Appleby (1971) notes that he has never seen an intruder win one of these contests, suggesting that the defender becomes so frustrated during the courtship that he refuses to accept defeat in pursuit of mating opportunities.
 There is no record of any biting taking place during these bouts.

 Females usually give birth in August or September, but sometimes as early as July, or as late as early October.
-Litters range in size from 3 to 20.
-The young are usually born encased in a transparent sac from which they must free themselves.
-Sometimes, they manage to break free of this membrane while still inside the female.
+Litters can range in size from three to 20.
+The young are usually born encased in a transparent sac, and must free themselves from it.
+Occasionally, they manage to break free from this membrane while still inside the mother.

 Neonates measure 14 to 23 cm in total length (including tail), with an average total length of 17 cm.
 They are born with a fully functional venom apparatus and a reserve supply of yolk within their bodies.
-They shed their skins for the first time within a day or two.
+They shed their skin for the first time within a day or two.
 Females do not appear to take much interest in their offspring, but the young have been observed to remain near their mothers for several days after birth.